You may recognize our new Executive Director, Sheena Tremblay, because she isn’t new to the NWT Recreation and Parks Association.

-Sheena has worked with us at the NWTRPA since the fall of 2009 when she started as a Ski North Coordinator!
+Sheena has worked with us at the NWTRPA since the fall of 2009, when she started as a Ski North Coordinator!
 Sheena organized and facilitated Cross Country Canada coaching courses, and trail grooming clinics across the NWT in interested communities.
 Sheena has a degree in Ecotourism and Outdoor Leadership from Mount Royal University and has participated in several leadership courses through Simon Fraser University and Peter G. Gustavson School of Business.
 She’s also spent many years volunteering as the female coach for the Yellowknife High Performance Cross Country Ski Team.
-In September this year, she started as our new Executive Director!

 “I’m passionate about recreation, the people of the NWT, and the mission and vision of the organization,” says the new Executive Director.
 “Recreation and outdoor spaces are big parts of my life.
 I value and truly believe in the benefits of recreation and on the land programs.”

 The NWTRPA has grown a lot since Sheena joined us in 2009.
 Positions have changed as we have grown larger to better support all NWT communities, and our strategic goals keep pushing us further toward our vision of a territory where everyone in the NWT has access to recreation programs and spaces that foster healthy families, strong cultures, and vibrant communities.